 Water Damage: If you’ve accidentally spilt water on your leather, do not dry the leather with a hairdryer!
 Instead, absorb as much water as possible with a thick microfiber hand towel and allow the bag to air dry.
 If a white line forms around the stain, then use a pink eraser and lightly rub out the white line.

 Oily Stains: Use a damp cloth and wipe lightly.
 If the stain persists, rub some baby powder onto the stain gently using an old toothbrush to disperse.
 Leave it on overnight and wipe off in the morning.
 This should help lift the stain.
 Oily marks are almost impossible to completely remove, so handle your bag with clean hands.
 Do not use cleaning products that contain alcohol, as these will dry out and possibly discolour your leather item.

 Scratches: The best way to treat scratches is to avoid it in the first place.
 Keep your satchel away from sharp objects and pay careful attention when putting your bag down.
 To treat scratches, if the scratches are small, rub it gently with your fingers as the natural oils on your finger will work into the leather.
 For larger scratches and marks apply a tiny amount of oil to the mark, let it soak in for a few minutes and then wipe the excess away with a clean soft cloth.

-Protect: Keep cosmetics inside a pouch.
+Protect: Keep cosmetics inside a pouch - We can recommend our Travel Pouch.
 Cap all pens and anything that leaks.
 Get a small pencil case to protect the leather and keep small items from spilling or damaging the fabric.